Are you growing chillies or chilis? Nevermind the different spellings, there are even more shapes, sizes and colours!

 The British are growing chillis.
 Chilli is also the commonly used spelling in Australia and New Zealand.
 Permaculture originated in Australia, hence we'll stick to that version if you don't mind.

-Chilli plants grow into small to medium sized bushes from half a metre to two metres tall.
+Chilli plants grow into small to medium sized bushes from knee high to two metres/six feet tall.
 How big they get depends on the species and variety.

 (Bell peppers, called capsicums in Australia, also belong to the species capsicum annuum.)